There are pros and cons for different cloud disaster recovery service scenarios. People often think of DR as a...

 technical decision, but it is actually more of a business decision with business implications.

-Here we take a look at public cloud vs. private cloud for disaster recovery.
+Here we take a look at public cloud vs. private cloud disaster recovery.

 The company owns the entire infrastructure and has to pay for everything, whether it is used or not.
-While it may seem expensive, you get to control everything and can use your resources as you see fit.
+While private cloud disaster recovery may seem expensive, you get to control everything and can use your resources as you see fit.
 It gives a huge degree of flexibility that is often not available in public clouds.

 Unlike public clouds, private clouds are not a shared resource.
 There is no contention or slowdown as they are company-owned resources (assuming everything has been correctly specified beforehand).

 While it may be a rarity, a natural disaster could mean a lot of companies want to fail over to their cloud disaster recovery service at the same time.
 Knowing that your resources are guaranteed is a benefit not to be ignored.

 The administrator and business control what comes up, when and how.
 It does come with a relatively high cost, though.
 You are not a number at the mercy of the cloud provider.
 (This scenario is separate and distinct from a cloud provider failing over its data center, which is a whole different ballgame.)

 The major downside to a private cloud disaster recovery approach is that it is limited to those who can afford it.
 It comes at a very steep price, so it's not for everyone.